redis/redis-doc/docs/manual/persistence.md

 ]
 ---

 Persistence refers to the writing of data to durable storage, such as a solid-state disk (SSD).
 Redis itself provides a range of persistence options.
-For information on how Redis Enterprise handles persistence, see [Durable Redis: Data Persistence Storage](https://redis.com/redis-enterprise/technology/durable-redis/) and [Configure database persistence](https://docs.redis.com/latest/rs/databases/configure/database-persistence/).
+For information on how Redis Enterprise handles persistence, see [Configure database persistence](https://docs.redis.com/latest/rs/databases/configure/database-persistence/).
 Here are Redis options:

 * **RDB** (Redis Database): The RDB persistence performs point-in-time snapshots of your dataset at specified intervals.
 * **AOF** (Append Only File): The AOF persistence logs every write operation received by the server, that will be played again at server startup, reconstructing the original dataset.
 Commands are logged using the same format as the Redis protocol itself, in an append-only fashion.
 Redis is able to [rewrite](#log-rewriting) the log in the background when it gets too big.